Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 10.11.
 Write a program that read and sort an array using bubble sort in ascending order 10.12.
 Write a program that read and sort an array using bubble sort in decending order

 10.13.
-Write a program that read an array and display medium
+Write a program that read an array and display median

 10.14.
 Write a program that display first n fibonacci numbers using array 10.15.
 Write a program that display first n prime numbers using array